GRACE. POWER. TRADITION ON THE KELSO STAGE.

 Props: Teams can use props, but live animals are not permitted.

-Time limit: There is usually a time limit of five minutes for each performance, which includes setting up and taking down props, and the competitors' entrance and exit
+Time limit: Five minutes for each performance, which includes setting up, taking down props, and the competitor's entrance/exit.

 Competitors: Competitors must remain in full costume to receive their awards.